 I just couldn't take it anymore.
-The elections.
+The politics.
 The advertising.
 The photos of perfect couples going on perfect dates eating perfect food.
 The scrolling—the endless scrolling—that seemed to be filling up my free time.
 So at the start of this year, I took a month off social media.
 And I changed.
 And, of all things, my home changed, too.
 Here's how...

 The first, immediate effect?
 The house was cleaner.
-Just tidier all round.
+Just tidier all around.
 And with two small kids at home, a tidy house is no mean feat.
 I didn't feel like I was doing that much more cleaning, maybe only 10 extra minutes of cleaning per day.
 But it made such a huge difference.

 I wonder now if the cleaner house came in part as a result of looking at a screen less.
 At the end of the day, I wasn't inhabiting an online world of "he-said she-said" but was inhabiting my actual space.
 As a result, I noticed things more: the kids' jackets they'd thrown off at the front door, the fingerprints on the wall by the kitchen table.